alexeygrigorev/ml-engineering-contsructor-workshop/README.md

 run(train_date, val_date, model_save_path)
 ```

-Here we use argparse - a built-in python module.
-There are also packages like
+There are also packages like [click](https://click.palletsprojects.com/en/8.1.x/)
-[click](https://click.palletsprojects.com/en/8.1.x/) that make it even simpler.
+that make it even simpler.

 First, install click: